suparthghimire/portfolio/src/blogs/This.md

 "function"
 ```

-Thus, nothing changes while using this keyword inside classes in JavaScript.
+Thus, nothing changes while using `this` keyword inside classes in JavaScript.

 # Leaving JavaScript

 That is all I have in store for today. `this` isn't over by the way! `this` has alot more to be explored upon.
 Did you know, you could modify behavior of `this` in JavaScript?
-Well, stay tuned as a new blog, as more of `this` is yet to come come soon.
+Well, stay tuned for more blogs, as more of `this` is yet to be discussed.

 Adios